Goldilocks Isolation: High Performance VMs with Edera: Introduction

 \section{Introduction}

 Cloud computing allows applications to share infrastructure, reducing the cost of deployment.
-By offloading the running of applications, organizations can use hardware more efficiently, scale resource usage up and down with traffic, and provision their software quickly.
-In the early days of cloud computing, applications were run on virtual machines~\cite{xenoserver}, which gave each application its own operating system (OS) kernel.
-Developers could run applications in this virtual machine, with a \textit{hypervisor} managing the hardware sharing between many virtual machines.
+Using cloud resources, organizations can use hardware more efficiently, scale resource usage up and down with traffic, and provision their software quickly.
+In the early days of cloud computing, applications were run on virtual machines~\cite{xen}, which gave each application its own operating system (OS) kernel.
+Developers could run applications on this virtual machine, with a \textit{hypervisor} managing the hardware sharing between many virtual machines.
 Now, it is more common to run multiple applications on the same kernel using operating system virtualization (OS virtualization) to separate the runtimes of each application~\cite{lxc, solaris-zones, apiary}.
 This transition is due to both the efficiency of OS virtualization and the improved ease of use from a large ecosystem of tools available to use OS virtualization to run \textit{containers}.

-Containers are an abstraction over applications used by orchestration frameworks like Docker and Kubernetes to facilitate the use of OS virtualization.
-In this abstraction, the OS kernel runs a container engine that manages the creation and operation of multiple isolated runtimes, known as containers.
+Containers are an abstraction over applications that contain the application and its dependencies.
+They are used by orchestration frameworks like Kubernetes to facilitate the use of OS virtualization.
+The OS runs a container engine that manages the creation and operation of multiple containers.
 This is a powerful abstraction that has been used to add efficiency, monitoring, and security to OS virtualization.
 By 2027, Gartner predicts that 90\% of organizations will be running containerized applications in production~\cite{gartner-container-usage}.
-Many of these organizations use OS virtualization in \textit{multi-tenant} environments, with containers from different users running on the same host OS.
-A company may set up a collection of containers on a host OS to manage multiple copies of their service, with each customer assigned to one of these copies.
-Although resource sharing enabled by OS virtualization has improved application runtime and resource usage, it comes at the cost of strong isolation between applications.
+Many of these organizations use OS virtualization in \textit{multi-tenant} environments, with containers from different users or companies running on the same host OS.
+Although resource sharing enabled by OS virtualization has improved application runtime and resource usage, the shared host OS means it comes at the cost of strong isolation between applications.